 Also, I have not yet resumed my volunteer activities.
 I am still on sick leave and I no longer consider myself the friend who offers help to everyone.
 The new me is the friend who asks for help now.

 Do I need to emphasize that big box stores and shopping malls are just a no-no?
 Merely thinking about being in that type of setting makes my head hurt!

 I found a wonderful resource to complete my grocery shopping: the sensory-friendly hours with reduced noise and light.
 This has been a real gift from heaven.
 Some grocery stores offer a few hours a week when there is no music and the volume of the “scanners” at the cash registers are greatly reduced.
 In addition, the number of lights turned on is fewer, and the employees do not collect grocery carts during these hours.
 Sensory-friendly shopping is increasing in popularity, thank goodness.

 These strategies are all wonderful for my post-concussion symptoms.
 To not have to hear the noise of the carts being pushed around is a soothing balm for me!
 Because there is no background music, I realized that I can spend more time looking at the products and I can take the time to choose what I want.
 I find myself discovering specials and new items!

 It has been a real joy to go shopping during sensory-friendly shopping hours.
 I do not have to wear my fluorescent orange earplugs.
 Nor do I have to wear sunglasses inside the store.

 Finally, I am able to drive home without being exhausted!

 Long term effects of concussion: being present only “in” the moment

-Post-concussion syndrome forces me to be aware of my symptoms.
-My new limits.
-The noise and lights that are just too much to handle.
-The times of day that consume my energy.
-My daily life is never Zen enough for my brain.
+Post-concussion syndrome forces me to be aware of my symptoms and my new limits.
+I have to acknowledge which noises and lights will be just too much to handle and which times of the day will consume most of my energy.
+My daily life is never ‘Zen’ enough for my brain.
 However, I have started meditating, which does me a world of good!

 A concussion diagnosis: life goes on